ray-project/ray/doc/source/rllib-dev.rst

 Here are the steps for implementing a new algorithm in RLlib:

-1. Define an algorithm-specific `Policy evaluator class <#evaluators-and-optimizers>`__ (the core of the algorithm).
+1. Define an algorithm-specific `Policy evaluator class <#policy-evaluators-and-optimizers>`__ (the core of the algorithm).
 Evaluators encapsulate framework-specific components such as the policy and loss functions.
 For an example, see the `A3C Evaluator implementation <https://github.com/ray-project/ray/blob/master/python/ray/rllib/a3c/a3c_evaluator.py>`__.

-2. Pick an appropriate `Policy optimizer class <#evaluators-and-optimizers>`__.
+2. Pick an appropriate `Policy optimizer class <#policy-evaluators-and-optimizers>`__.
 Optimizers manage the parallel execution of the algorithm.
 RLlib provides several built-in optimizers for gradient-based algorithms.
 Advanced algorithms may find it beneficial to implement their own optimizers.

 3. Wrap the two up in an `Agent class <#agents>`__.
 Agents are the user-facing API of RLlib.
 They provide the necessary "glue" and implement accessory functionality such as statistics reporting and checkpointing.